 In addition, research indicates that a major deterrent to public use of recreational trails and similar public recreation areas and facilities is a perception by the public that an area is private property.
-Gates create physical barriers to access and privatize community space, not merely individual space.22
+Gates create physical barriers to access and privatize community space, not merely individual space.
+As Blakely and Snyder write: